 This policy variation is also exploited in the insurance status regressions in Target 1a.
-Because insurance premium subsidies and the individual mandate directly affected the monetary incentive to obtain insurance, and because Medicaid expansion directly changes households' choice set of insurance status, these regressions are informative of the non-pecuniary benefits/costs associated with insurance status (π{INS}) and risk aversion coefficients (γ{χ}).
+Because insurance premium subsidies and the individual mandate directly affected the monetary incentive to obtain insurance, and because Medicaid expansion directly changes households' choice set of insurance status, these regressions are informative of the non-pecuniary benefits/costs associated with insurance status ( $\varpi{INS}$ ) and risk aversion coefficients ( $\gamma{\chi}$ ).

 Moreover, it also helps that for the same household, we observe not only their labor market outcomes but also their choice of whether or not to get individual insurance/Medicaid if not covered by ESHI.
-Conditional on (x, state, year), the correlation between the latter choice and income is informative of how skill and preferences are correlated, as discussed in Remark 3.
-In particular, coefficients α_4^w and α_5^w in Target 1b capture how wages correlate with ESHI and individual insurance status (relative to Medicaid and uninsured), which, together with the set of regressions 1a, are informative of how skill and preference may be correlated.
+Conditional on (x, state, year), the correlation between the latter choice and income is informative of how skill and preferences are correlated, as discussed in Remark 1.
+In particular, coefficients $\alpha_4^w$ and $\alpha_5^w$ in Target 1b capture how earnings correlate with ESHI and individual insurance status